Tech Blog

 SQLSTATE[HY000] [2002] Connection timed out

-Most people who land on this article will probably have a simpler cause than the one described here.
-That is worth saying up front.
-This case was unusual because almost everything was working, including almost all of the MySQL connections.
+In many environments, the cause will be simpler than the case described here.
+This incident was unusual because almost everything was working, including almost all of the MySQL connections.

 The application was making a very large number of database connections, and only about 1 in every 10,000 new TCP connections failed.